Yuan Shikai: Late Qing dynasty

 Yuan was appointed as acting Viceroy of Zhili and Beiyang Trade Minister for ten days after the coup, which may have been an effort by the conservative faction to keep him away from his troops at Xiaozhan.
-Ronglu saw Yuan Shikai as reliable subordinate and his support allowed Yuan to not be punished, unlike the other reformers.
+Ronglu saw Yuan as reliable subordinate and his support allowed Yuan to not be punished, unlike the other reformers.
 Later that year several military units in northern China were placed under Ronglu's command as the Wuwei Corps, which also called the Guards Army.
-Yuan's Newly Created Army became the Right Division of the Guard Army.
+Yuan's New Army became the Right Division of the Guard Army.
 It was seen as the best trained and equipped among the five divisions of the army, and his success opened the way for his rise to the top in both military and political sectors.
 During 1899 he wrote several proposals to the Qing court in military reform.
 In June 1899, he was made the junior vice president of the Ministry of Works by Empress Dowager Cixi.

 As tensions increased between the locals and foreigners in the province of Shandong, beginning the Boxer Rebellion, Yuan was sent there in December 1899 as the acting provincial governor.
 He was confirmed as governor in March 1900.

-During his three-year tenure the Boxer Rebellion (1899–1901) erupted; Yuan ensured the suppression of Boxers in the province, though his troops took no active part outside Shandong itself.
+Yuan ensured the suppression of Boxers in the province, though his troops took no active part outside Shandong itself.
 Yuan took the side of the pro-foreign faction in the imperial court.
 He refused to side with the Boxers and attack the Eight-Nation Alliance forces, joining with other Chinese governors who commanded substantial modernized armies like Zhang Zhidong not participating in the Boxer Rebellion.
 He and Zhang ignored Cixi's declaration of war against the foreign powers and continued to suppress the Boxers.
 This clique was known as the Mutual Defence Pact of Southeast China.
 In addition to suppressing the Boxers in Shandong, Yuan and his army (the Right Division) also helped the Eight-Nation Alliance suppress them in Zhili after captured Peking in August 1900.
-Yuan Shikai's forces massacred tens of thousands of people in their anti-Boxer campaign in Zhili.
+Yuan's forces massacred tens of thousands of people in their anti-Boxer campaign in Zhili.
 Yuan operated out of Baoding during the campaign, which ended in 1902.
 The Boxer Rebellion decimated the other divisions of the Guards Army, and after it was over the Qing court wanted rebuild the defenses of the Beijing area, appointing Yuan to oversee this task.
 In late 1901 he was made the acting Viceroy of Zhili and Beiyang Trade Minister after the death of Li Hongzhang, so he was also in charge of the foreign and military affairs of northern China.
-These appointments to powerful positions in the capital region showed the trust that the empress dowager had in Yuan Shikai.
+These appointments to powerful positions in the capital region showed the trust that the empress dowager had in Yuan.
 He was confirmed as viceroy in June 1902.
 Yuan was given several other offices around that time, including as director of the northern railways and director of telegraphs.